 Are there any confirmed cases of COVID-19 at Bethany sites?

-Currently, there are no confirmed cases of COVID-19 at Bethany sites.
 Please visit our site specific pages for further details.

 For information on the location of outbreaks in acute care or continuing care facilities in Alberta, click here.